airpair/making-a-dashboard-with-keen-io-sendgrid-events/post.md

+## Introduction

+Ever wanted to create a cool dashboard showing your outbound email event data that you can look at while drinking some coffee? :)

 This is a quick tutorial on getting a dashboard setup with SendGrid's Event Webhook Data and Keen IO.

+- SendGrid is an email infrastructure that lets you easily send transactional and marketing emails.
+They have an Event Webhook that lets you receive all events that happen with an email such as Delivered, Clicked, Marked as Spam, etc.
+- Keen IO was built to collect and store huge amounts of data.
+You can send it data from multiple different sources and then query, visualize and analyze that information.

-This is going to assume you have just created accounts for both services, and should be even easier to follow if you already have that setup.
+This tutorial is going to assume you have just created accounts for both services, and should be even easier to follow if you already have that setup.
 It will cover:

 - Creating a free Keen IO and SendGrid account
 - Connecting the SendGrid Event Webhook to Keen IO